Reviewed: 8th May 2017

 For further advice on guarding against potential insolvency as a result of bad debt, call our experts at Real Business Rescue.
 We can offer professional guidance on credit management, the best type of bad debt protection insurance, and how to deal with a compromised cash flow.

 If one of your customers has already caused financial difficulty for your business, we may be able to arrange alternative funding to steer you away from insolvency.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.